-One of our major initiatives this year will be to launch the Permitting, Regulation, Enforcement and Property Project (PREP), our major initiative to ensure an innovative, accountable city government.
-In late 2016 PREP will implement a new system—Accela—that will replace our current permit tracking system (Hansen) and many of the Department’s existing Web applications.
+Also in 2017, we will finally launch Accela, which will replace our current permit tracking system (Hansen) and many of the Department’s existing Web applications.
 The system will track all permitting, code compliance and property management processes.
-This is a huge and important undertaking for the Department and will improve the efficiency in which you can track permits.
-I also encourage you to check out Shaping Seattle, our website that allows you to easily track all of the design review projects in Seattle.
+This is a huge and important undertaking for the Department and will improve the efficiency in which you can track permits

 Nathan Torgelson, Director

-Our 2015 Annual Report covers our permiting activity, code compliance work, and department highlights.
+Our 2015 Annual Report covers our permitting activity, code compliance work, and department highlights.